Managing donation batches

 In the lower half of the page, begin to add batch donation, starting by searching for a giver name.

-When search for the giver name, ChurchSuite will auto-suggest as you begin to type.
+When searching for the giver name, ChurchSuite will auto-suggest as you begin to type.
 Select a giver from the list, or select to add a new giver.

 Continue by completing the remaining donation details.
 Continue this process of searching for each giver and adding the donation details for each donation in your batch.
 When you are finished, save your batch changes.

 After saving your changes, the batch summary is displayed.
 The summary information includes a breakdown of Funds and giving Methods - making it super easy for your finance teams to reconcile back to their paperwork and produce accounting journals.
 The batch summary can also be downloaded as a CSV or PDF file or printed.
 Beneath the batch summary information is a line-listing of the donations in the batch - everything your finance teams need!

 You can easily add donations to an existing batch of donations through the Giving module.

 Either from the Donations index list (above), or the Batches section (below), locate your batch - you can also use the Search facility to search for a particular batch name - the search results will auto-filter as you begin to type a partial batch name...

 ...and click through to the batch details by clicking on the #Batch number.